-A determined and tenacious litigator who leaves no stone unturned in his cases, Mr. Nader’s philosophy is that no case is too difficult and every case is worth investigating and pursuing.
+A determined and tenacious litigator who leaves no stone unturned in his cases, George's philosophy is that no case is too difficult and every case is worth investigating and pursuing.

-- Represented a woman who sustained serious brain injuries in a motor vehicle collision.
+- Represented an individual who sustained serious brain injuries in a motor vehicle collision.
 The insurance company denied the claim based on the Police report citing her for failure to obey a stop sign.
-Mr. Nader proved the accident was caused by faulty wiring in the vehicle that struck her, rendering the headlights inoperable, and that she actually stopped twice at the stop sign.
+Proved the accident was caused by faulty wiring in the vehicle that struck her, rendering the headlights inoperable, and that she actually stopped twice at the stop sign.
 Matter settled for nearly $800,000.00.

-- Represented man who sustained several foot fractures when he fell off a roof in a construction site accident.
+- Represented and individual who sustained several foot fractures when falling off a roof in a construction site accident.
 The construction company, a joint venture with two other companies, failed to provide a life safety/fall protection system, and had no insurance.
-Mr. Nader obtained and collected a jury verdict of $1.25 million plus the defendants had to pay the attorney fees.
+Obtained and collected a jury verdict of $1.25 million plus defendants paid attorney fees.

-- Represented an amusement park guest who sustained a closed head injury after nursing staff on site failed to provide proper medical care and failed to provide adequate security from persons who assaulted the client.
-Mr. Nader obtained a settlement of $1.25 million.
+- Represented an individual who sustained a closed head injury in an amusement park after nursing staff on site failed to provide proper medical care and failed to provide adequate security from persons who assaulted the client.
+Obtained a settlement of $1.25 million.

 - Represented motorcycle driver whose leg was amputated above the knee following an accident.
 Defendant claimed a city bus was blocking the view of the at-fault driver.
-Mr. Nader discovered a video of the scene proving his view was clear, and obtained a settlement of $3,000,000.00.
+George discovered a video of the scene proving Defendant's view was clear.
+Obtained a settlement of $3 million .

-- Represented motorcycle driver who lost his leg when struck by an underinsured woman coming out of a shopping center.
-Mr. Nader discovered significant real estate owned by the Defendant and had it transferred to his client with a value of nearly $600,000.00.
+- Represented motorcycle driver who lost his leg when struck by an underinsured driver coming out of a shopping center.
+George discovered significant real estate owned by the Defendant and had it transferred to the client with a value of nearly $600,000.00.

 - Represented an injured worker who fell through an attic with faulty support.
-During an eight (8) day jury trial, Mr. Nader was able to disprove claims by three Defendants alleging Plaintiff was solely at fault, and obtained a global settlement of $2.65 million.
+During an eight (8) day jury trial, George disproved claims by three defendants alleging plaintiff was solely at fault, and obtained a global settlement of $2.65 million.

-- Represented survivors of their mother killed in a valet line.
-Mr. Nader was able to settle the claim within three months for $1,000,000.00.
+- Represented survivors of parent killed in a valet line.
+Obtained settlement of $1 million within three months.